The Mystery Trend: History

 In December 1965, the Mystery Trend was recorded during a performance at the San Francisco Museum of Modern Art.
 Their set list has been circulated through record collectors and offers an insight into the band's development as a live act and their songwriters.
 Music historian Alec Palao, writing on the recording in his magazine Cream Puff War, characterizes the band to be "Concurrent with the Great Society, the Trend seemed to have absorbed an experimental, easternish feel to their songwriting by late 1965.
 Both 'I Wish I Knew' and 'Casbah' reflect this, with droning guitars and sighing harmonies, not unlike some of the Velvet Underground's early stuff; not as noisy or distorted as that band but with similar crescendos of sound".

 West departed the band in early 1966, after smashing his guitar in the middle of a gig with the Great Society.
 Cuff filled in at guitar, but he too left the Mystery Trend and was replaced by John Gregory.
 The group's out-of-synch musical style proved to be their downfall as several San Francisco bands began agreeing to recording contracts and receiving considerable airplay.
 Aside from their one-off single, "Johnny Was a Good Boy" in 1967, with Verve Records, the Mystery Trend were completely unrepresented recording-wise.
 Verve Records failed to adequately promote the release and the single was a commercial flop.
 Frank Werber, manager of the Kingston Trio, recorded demos with the band that went unreleased until they were officially issued by Big Beat Records in 1999, on the So Glad I Found You album.

 In 1968, the group disbanded, mostly due to their inability to gather enough interest in a record deal.
 All members, except Bennett, still were at the least partially involved in later music career.
 Nagle released some solo works, penned "Don't Touch Me There" for the Tubes, and also became a successful ceramic artist.
-John Gregory played in later line-ups of the Blues Project, from 1968.
+John Gregory played in later lineups of the Blues Project, from 1968.